Techtonica/curriculum/asking-good-questions/asking-good-questions.md

 - Write (Check for Understanding)

 ### Motivation
 The ability to ask questions that lead to useful answers is a must-have skill for software engineers because they are constantly solving problems.
 Asking the right questions helps engineers arrive at solutions more quickly and make faster progress.
+The way a person asks questions deflects their personality.

 ### Objectives
 **Participants will understand**: